-The module on COVID-19 measures comprises the following aspects:
+The module on COVID-19 measures comprises the following aspects (developed for this NWCS-COVID-19 cohort study):

-- General measures

-- On-site measures

-- Influence of measures on productivity (only in wave 2)

-- Compliance to measures (only in wave 4)

-- Fear for a COVID-19 infection at work (only in wave 4)
+- General measures; - On-site measures; - Influence of on-site measures on productivity (only in Wave 2); - Compliance to measures (only in Wave 4, Wave 5); - Fear for a COVID-19 infection at work (only in Wave 4).

-This module consists of three questions that address general measures that a company has taken in response to COVID-19.
-Specific measures for working on-site were surveyed as well.
-Finally, the first measurement asked about the influence of the measures on productivity.
+This module starts with a question that deals with general measures that a company has taken in response to COVID-19, such as working from home, working in fixed group of workers on-site, a maximum number of people allowed to attend the worksite.
+Specific measures for working on-site were surveyed as well, which includes the ability to keeping distance, direct cooperation with colleagues and customers/students/patients.
+A question about ventilation was added in Wave 5.
+Finally, Wave 2 asked about the influence of the measures on productivity.
 These questions were developed for the NWCS-COVID-19.

-In wave 4, compliance with the measures was asked with two questions.
+In Wave 4 and Wave 5, compliance with the measures was asked with two questions.
 This concerned compliance with the measures taken at work and whether participants stay at home with mild complaints.
-Finally, they were asked whether they are afraid of contracting a COVID-19 infection at work.
+Finally, they were asked whether they are afraid of contracting with Sars-Cov-2 at work.
 These questions have been developed for the NWCS-COVID-19.